Click on an image to view it

 Alexander Creek looking downstream toward the confluence with Green River.

-David Baker holds a sauger collected during fall sampling to evaluate the success of the sauger stocking program that began in 2010.
+David Baker holds a sauger collected and released during fall sampling to evaluate the success of the sauger stocking program that began in 2010.

-Green River is home to many species including this spotted gar collected near the mouth of Alexander Creek.
+Green River is home to many species including this spotted gar collected and released near the mouth of Alexander Creek.

 Green River has a good population of channel catfish.
-David Baker holds a 26 inch channel catfish sampled during 2012.
+David Baker holds a 26 inch channel catfish collected and released during 2012.

 Lock and Dam 5 Ramp and Big Bear Creek Ramp are located at the downstream portion of Pool 5.
 Both ramps provide free public access to boaters and anglers.